-Creating the building blocks for better treatment and control of non-communicable diseases among poor and vulnerable households in Malaysia and the Philippines funded by the Wellcome Trust / Newton Fund-MRC Humanities and Social Science Collaborative award.
+Wellcome Trust/Newton Fund-MRC Humanities and Social Science Collaborative award seeks to create the building blocks for better treatment and control of NCD among poor and vulnerable households in Malaysia and the Philippines.
 Recognising the complexity of care seeking behaviour.
-Martin McKee, Dina Balabanova, Benjamin Palafox, with collaborators from the University of the Philippines.
-College of Medicine and UCSI University Malaysia are working with patients from poor and vulnerable communities in Malaysia and the Philippines.
-The team is tracing their journeys through the health system and their ability to adhere to treatment for hypertension, a major cause of disability and premature death yet one which is easily detected and treated.
-The project will provide robust evidence on the barriers to hypertension control faced by low-income households and on how to promote optimal management of hypertension.
-Surveys and qualitative methods are combined with innovative open-source mobile technology to capture participantgenerated content on their lived experience in real-time.
+Martin McKee, Dina Balabanova, Alicia Renedo, Benjamin Palafox, Maureen Sequin, with collaborators from the University of the Philippines - Manila.
+UCSI University Malaysia, Universiti Teknologi MARA and Universiti Putra Malaysia, are working with patients from poor and vulnerable communities in Malaysia and the Philippines.
+The team is tracing their journeys through the health system and their ability to adhere to treatment for hypertension, a major cause of disability and premature death, yet one which is easily detected and treated.
+The project will provide robust evidence on the barriers to hypertension control faced by lowincome households and on how to promote optimal management of hypertension.
+Surveys and qualitative methods are combined with innovative open-source mobile technology to capture participant-generated content on their lived experience in real-time.